Overview for Vercors Massif Winter Walking

 Itinerary for Vercors Massif Winter WalkingGo to top of page

 Arriving on your own and settling down at your hotel.
 Depending on your arrival time, you can do a preliminary hike and test your snow-shoes.

 Day 2: Méaudre – Autrans

 Today you find your way across the Claret Hill that separates the two villages and culminates at the summit of the Olympic ski jumps dominating the village of Autrans, one of the sites of the Olympic Winter Games in 1968.
-If you feel fit and if the conditions are favorable, you can choose a longer hike by the hamlets to the East of the village: le Bouchet, le Truc and Villeneuve, small hamlets with typical farmhouses in a gently hilly and well exposed landscape.
+If you feel fit and if the conditions are favourable, you can choose a longer hike by the hamlets to the East of the village: le Bouchet, le Truc and Villeneuve, small hamlets with typical farmhouses in a gently hilly and well-exposed landscape.